nazmulidris/developerlife.com/_posts/2019-10-31-fish-scripting-manual.md

 1. [Official docs on string match](https://fishshell.com/docs/current/cmds/string-match.html).
 2. [Stackoverflow answer on how to use it](https://unix.stackexchange.com/a/504931/302646).

 Here's an example of this in action.
+Note the use of `-q` or `--quiet` which does not echo the output of the string if the match condition was met (succeeded).

 ```bash
 if string match -q "*myname*" $hostname